This Day In Music: April 30

 April 30, 1917 ~ Beatrice Ruth Wain, commonly known as singer Bea Wain born in the Bronx, New York, USA ~ Big band era singer who recorded with Artie Shaw, Fred Waring, and Ted Straetter.
 Wain enjoyed her biggest commercial succes with Larry Clinton's Orchestra in the late-1930s.
 Especially notable is their 1938 rendition of My Reverie, a swing adaptation of Claude Debussy's Reverie with added pop vocals which occupied the No.1 spot on the pop charts for eight weeks.
 After her recording career Wain and her husband hosted a radio show called Mr & Mrs Music.
 After 1939 Wain would only sporadically record and sing, focusing on her radio work instead ~ Wain passed away in 2017

 April 30, 1916 ~ Conductor Robert Shaw, full name Robert Lawson Shaw, born in Red Bluff, California, USA ~ Best known for leading his own orchestra, the Robert Shaw Chorale, as well as the Cleveland Orchestra and the Atlanta Symphony Orchestra.
-Also worked with the Collegiate Chorale, the San Diego Symphony, George Szell, and others.
+Also worked with the Collegiate Chorale, the San Diego Symphony, and George Szell.
 Firm supporter of racial integration in orchestras.
 Dubbed “the Dean of American choral conductors,” mentoring younger conductors including Jameson Marvin, Margaret Hills, Maurice Casey, Ken Clinton, Donald Neuen, Ann Howard Jones, and Norman MacKenzie ~ Shaw passed away in 1999

 April 30, 1915 ~ Gospel, R&B singer Mabel Scott, full name Mabel Bernice Scott, born in Richmond, Virginia, USA ~ Best remembered for her 1948 hits Elevator Boogie and Boogie Woogie Santa Claus.
 Married to pianist Charles Brown from 1949 through 1951.
 Disillusioned with the music industry Scott retired from music by the early-1950s, and would only sing gospel in church for the rest of her life ~ Scott passed away in 2000